 Missed a deadline but still interested in applying?
 Email the SIS Graduate Admissions office.

-Our graduates go into careers that make positive impact on our world.
-With a customizable concentration, students develop the hard and soft skills needed to pursue their individual interests in the international development field.
+Our graduates go into careers that make a positive impact on the world.
+With a customizable professional track, students develop the hard and soft skills needed to pursue their individual interests in the international development field.

-Employers that hire MAID graduates include: World Bank, Save the Children, Chemonics, OXFAM, UN Agency for International Development, Global Fund for Women, World Vision, and more.
+Employers that hire MAID graduates include: the World Bank, Save the Children, Chemonics, OXFAM, US Agency for International Development, Global Fund for Women, World Vision, and more.

 Looking for more information or help?
 SIS has a dedicated career development center to assist current students and alumni.

 The School of International Service offers merit-based aid in the form of scholarships and fellowships at the time of admission.

 Current students pursuing their MA in International Development have several fellowships and awards available to them to help offset the cost of their education and take advantage of additional academic and professional opportunities.